TekGeek2003/TekGeek2003/README.md

 - 👋 Hi, I’m @TekGeek
 - 👀 I’m interested in ...
 Coding, Drawing & Writing
 - 🌱 I’m currently learning ...
-C++ Programming
+C++ Programming, Python Game Programming with the Pygame library
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...[
 vsherron237@gmail.com]